gritzko/swarm-ron-docs/README.md

 Swarm [op format](op.md) is made simple enough to fit the limitations of a key-value storage.
 It keeps the overhead low for op-chatty applications.
-For example, realtime collaborative text editors are likely to create one op for one keystroke.
+For example, realtime collaborative text editors are likely to create an op for each new keystroke.

 A good entry point to start studying the Swarm protocol is its [subscription handshakes](handshake.md).